0XOday/the_grimoire/Computers/Ethics in Technology/An overview of Ethics.md

 What is Ethics : *Ethics in information Technology*
 * Ethics is a code of behavior that is defined by the group to which an individual belongs.
 	* Generally accepted norms that change over time to meet the evolving needs of the society or groups of people
-	* Provides structure to enable people to live together
+	* Provides structure to enable people to live together giving mutual benefits , security, access to resources and the pursuit of life goals.

+	* Morals
+		* Personal principles that a individual bases there decisions about what is right or wrong.
+		* core beliefs
+	* virtue : Is